baedrik/snip721-reference-impl/README.md

 | image       | string | String that can hold a link to additional off-chain metadata or image | yes      | nothing              |

 ## BatchMintNft
 BatchMintNft mints a list of tokens.
+Only an authorized minting address my execute BatchMintNft.

 ##### Request
 ```